Dallastown Area High School

-Dallastown Area High School is a large suburban, American High School, part of the Dallastown Area School District.
+Dallastown Area High School is a high school in the Dallastown Area School District.
 The school is located at 700 New School Lane, Dallastown, Pennsylvania in York County, Pennsylvania.
 Dallastown Area High School is commonly referred to as Dallastown, Dallastown High, DAHS, and DHS.
-According to the National Center for Education Statistics, in the 2018–2019 school year, Dallastown Area High School reported an enrollment of 1,927 pupils in grades nine through twelve.
+According to the National Center for Education Statistics, in the 2021-2022 school year, Dallastown Area High School reported an enrollment of 1,952 pupils in grades nine through twelve.

 History

 The first Dallastown High School class graduated in 1898.
 The first constructed building to house the newly created Dallastown High School, a combination of local schoolhouses, was on Charles St. in Dallastown, now Dallastown Elementary.
 This building became too small, and effective July 1, 1958; the school districts of Loganville, Springfield and York Township became the York Imperial Union School District.
 Accordingly, the Dallastown Area School System, which operated all of the schools in the area, grades 1 through 12, was composed of three member districts: Dallastown Borough, Yoe Borough and York Imperial Union.
 Realizing an immediate need for a building for secondary school purposes, a site was selected and construction of a 167,262 sqft building began.
 On September 1, 1958, the doors of the new Dallastown Area High School opened.
 The Dallastown Area High School was first constructed in 1958 and underwent a major renovation and remodel in 2001.
 The current building contains the longest school hallway in Pennsylvania, at almost one third of a mile long.